mr-internetix/file-sync/README.md

 ##

-**File sharing web platform**  -- stores data and can be used to share files with firebase authentication and custom express api's
+**File sharing web platform**  -- stores data and can be used to share files with firebase authentication , PDF encryption  and custom express api's

  # **build using()**